You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 4. Welded stop tabs for repeatable cuts and angles 📐

 When you need repeatable lengths or identical angles, weld small stop tabs or locators onto your fixture.
-This saves measuring time and improves consistency on multiple parts.
+This saves measuring time and helps you keep matching parts consistent.

 Materials